 WG1 – MONITORING & SURVEILLANCE of AIMs and EAIMBVs

 Task 1.2 - Integrating surveillance data analysis, spatial modelling & mapping to ensure the quality and applicability of future technical outputs at the European level.
 Surveillance data provide the opportunity to produce spatial model of predicted vector distributions of areas that have not been adequately sampled in the field.
 The surveillance data must however be standardised and representative.
 In addition the modelling methods and the covariates data also need to be reliable and harmonized to ensure comparable outputs for different areas and from different practitioners.
 Finally, the outputs themselves need to be tailored for a range of potential users in the academic, public health and public arenas.
-Task 1.2 will assess the major potential ‘roadblocks’ in the work chain from sampling to dissemination, and provide a set of guidelines containing recommendations for best practice sampling, modeling and output production to ensure the maximum integration and impact at the EU level of the three sets of activities.
-Such a Road map will not only be valuable within the context of AIM assessments, but will be widely applicable to other vectors, their hosts and the diseases they carry.
+Task 1.2 assess the major potential ‘roadblocks’ in the work chain from sampling to dissemination, and provide a set of guidelines containing recommendations for best practice sampling, modeling and output production to ensure the maximum integration and impact at the EU level of the three sets of activities.
+Such a Road map was not only be valuable within the context of AIM assessments, but was widely applicable to other vectors, their hosts and the diseases they carry.

 WG1 – MILESTONES:

 - ML1: Critical review and cost benefit analsys of different approaches implemented across Europe for AIM and AIMBD surveillance/monitoring, experimental design, data recording, statistical treatment of the results, spatial modeling and mapping, and identification of needs for harmonization and optimal exploitation (Year 2-Trimester IV).